FHU/2023-os-memes/_posts/2023-02-07-GuysItsMeZach-scheduler-intro-meme.md

 ---
-title:
+title:  Einstein
-author:
+author:Sean
-image:
+image: einstein.png
-chapter:
+chapter: 7
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Turnaround time is a metric that used to measure how long it takes for the job to be completed once it has arrived.